 This document originally accompanied a two-day introductory training course.
 It became obvious from repeated questions in class and afterwards, as well as from general queries on comp.text.tex that many, perhaps most, users do not read the FAQs, do not use the TUG web site or the CTAN repositories, do not buy the books and manuals, do not use the newsgroups, mailing lists, or web forums, and do not download or read the excellent free documentation.

 Instead, they try to get by, using the time-honoured training technique known as ‘sitting by Nellie’, which involves looking over a colleague’s shoulder in the office, lab, library, pub, or classroom, and absorbing all of ‘Nellie’ ’s bad habits along with the good ones.
-And they use guesswork or imagination for the rest, Googling topics to try and find an answer, but finding it hard to distinguish a reliable site from a poor one.
+And they use guesswork or imagination for the rest, Googling topics to try and find an answer, but finding it hard to express a query when they haven’t learned the vocabulary yet.

 People do this for many reasons: shortage of time, lack of information (no-one ever told them there was free documentation), dislike of reading manuals, or even just laziness (my own excuse).
 But chiefest of reasons is that so much of the existing documentation is written for people who are already experts at reading documentation, as well as being expert in using LATEX.
 Most beginners don’t want extensive reasoning over all the available choices: they want simple, direct, prescriptive instruction.
 If you want one of these, do this.